mesosphere/dcos-docs-site/pages/1.11/installing/trial/packet/index.md

 ## Installing DC/OS

-#### With this method, the network is open by default.
+**Note:** With this method, the network is open by default.
 Because of this, network security is a concern and should be addressed as soon as possible by the administrator.

-1. Download and install Terraform using the instructions on the link provided above
+1. Download and install Terraform using the instructions on the link provided in the Prerequisites section.

 2. [Download the DC/OS Terraform manifests from GitHub](https://github.com/dcos/packet-terraform) into a local  directory.